elegant-scipy/elegant-scipy/markdown/ch7.markdown

 ```

-Next, we use those functions to align two parts of an image:
+Next, we use those functions to align the same image:

 ```python
 from skimage import data, transform, color